HerschaLo/GridFS-file-tree-manager/README.md

 License
 -------

-GridFS-folder-manager is licensed under the MIT license.
+GridFS-file-tree-manager is licensed under the MIT license.